-A higher minimum bid results in more bids per tract sold (Goal 3).
+Our model predicts that increasing the minimum bid reduces profits and associated federal corporate tax payments.
+A higher minimum bid results in somewhat more (2.3%) bids per tract sold (Goal 3).
 However, this occurs because increasing the minimum bid results in some marginal tracts going unsold.
-These marginal tracts would otherwise be sold typically with only a single bid, at or near the minimum.
-Thus, while the average number of bids per tract increases with a higher minimum bid, this does not imply increased competition for the remaining tracts that sell at a price above the minimum bid.
+These marginal tracts would otherwise typically be sold with only a single bid, at or near the minimum.
+Thus, while the average number of bids per tract sold increases with a higher minimum bid, this does not really reflect increased competition.